janverschelde/PHCpack/src/Python/PHCpy2/doc/source/welcome.rst

    IEEE Computer Society, 2001.
    Shortened version of Technical Report LBNL-46996.

 #.
+A. Leykin and J. Verschelde:
+   **PHCmaple: A Maple Interface to the Numerical Homotopy Algorithms in PHCpack.**
+   In the *Proceedings of the Tenth International Conference on Applications of Computer Algebra (ACA'2004)*, edited by Q. N. Tran, pages 139-147, 2004.

-A. Leykin and J. Verschelde.
+#.
+A. Leykin and J. Verschelde:
-   **Interfacing with the numerical homotopy algorithms in PHCpack.**
+   **Interfacing with the Numerical Homotopy Algorithms in PHCpack.**
-   In N. Takayama and A. Iglesias, editors, *Proceedings of ICMS 2006*, volume 4151 of *Lecture Notes in Computer Science*, pages 354--360.
-Springer-Verlag, 2006.
+   In *proceedings of ICMS 2006, LNCS 4151*, edited by A. Iglesias and N. Takayama, pages 354-360, Springer-Verlag, 2006.

 #.
 T. Mizutani and A. Takeda.
    **DEMiCs: A software package for computing the mixed volume via